amplia-iiot/oda/README.md

 ODA is developed in Java to adapt to a wide range of devices.
 We based our architecture on top of [OSGi](https://www.osgi.org/) to provide a module based software highly configurable, well-suited for any IoT project.

 Some of these modules are:

 - **Connectors**: Modules providing a variety of protocols to connect to OpenGate or other servers.
 - **Dispatchers**: Modules abstracting data sent and received from ODA to adapt it to different transport formats.
 - **Operations and Events**: Operations to interact with recollected data and controlled devices and events to inform of business logic events like alarms.
-- **Datastreams**: Modules responsible of model data recollected from the device.
+- **Datastreams**: Modules responsible for model data recollected from the device.
-- **Services and subsystems**: Different services and subsystems responsible of concrete features as polling, SSH server or data serialization.
+- **Services and subsystems**: Different services and subsystems responsible for concrete features as polling, SSH server or data serialization.
 - **Hardware access**: Modules abstracting hardware access easing the access to data and mapping them to datastreams.

 Combining generic modules highly tested and specific project and device modules, ODA will be capable to answer your business needs remarkably with a short time-to-market.

 ## Contributing

-ODA is develop by Amplía Soluciones company as open-source.
+ODA is developed by Amplía Soluciones company as open-source.
 We will be pleased to have feedback and suggestions of features you may find interesting

 Feel free to contact us writing to [oda@amplia.es](mailto:oda@amplia.es?subject=[GitHub]) or opening your pull request.